c3g/GenPipes/README.md

 GenPipes
 ================
-This repository holds several bioinformatics pipelines developed at [McGill University and Génome Québec Innovation Centre](http://gqinnovationcenter.com) (MUGQIC), as part of the [GenAP project](https://genap.ca).
+This repository holds several bioinformatics pipelines developed at the [Canadian Centre for Computational Genomics](https://computationalgenomics.ca/) (C3G).

 GenPipes consists of Python scripts which create a list of jobs running Bash commands.
-Those scripts support dependencies between jobs and smart restart mechanism if some jobs fail during pipeline execution.
-Jobs can be submitted in different ways: by being sent to a PBS scheduler like Torque or by being run as a series of commands in batch through a Bash script.
+Those scripts support dependencies between jobs and a smart restart mechanism if some jobs fail during pipeline execution.
+Jobs can be submitted in different ways: by being sent to a scheduler like SLURM or PBS/Torque or by being run as a series of commands in batch through a Bash script.
 Job commands and parameters can be modified through several configuration files.

-**For a more detailed tutorial on how to use GenPipes, please visit our [tutorial page](http://www.computationalgenomics.ca/tutorials/).**
+**For a more detailed tutorial on how to use GenPipes, please visit our [documentation page](https://genpipes.readthedocs.io/en/latest/).**

 On this page: